-Use the following steps on each node involved in the AlwaysOn group before adding the listener to SQL Compliance Manager for auditing.
+Use the following steps only on the Primary node of the AlwaysOn Availability Group before finally registering the Availability Group Listener for auditing into the SQL Compliance Manager console.

-- 1. After installing the cluster agent service on all Listener nodes, open Server Manager. - 2.
-On the Server Manager tree, click Server Manager > Features > Failover Cluster Manager.
-The system displays Failover Cluster Manager. - 3.
-Select the clusters' Service Group (Windows Server 2008) or Role (Windows Server 2012 and later) created for the cluster agent service. - 4.
-On the Server Name area, right-click the resource name and click Properties.
-Failover Cluster Manager displays the Properties window. - 5.
-Click the Dependencies tab. - 6.
-Verify that the Resource field displays the listener IP address. - 7.
-On the Other Resources area of the Failover Cluster Manager window, right-click the resource within the role, and select Properties.
-Failover Cluster Manager displays the Properties window. - 8.
-Click the Dependencies tab. - 9.
+1. Launch the Failover Cluster Manager

+2. Select the clusters' ServiceGroup (Windows Server 2008) or Role (Windows Server 2012 and later) created for the cluster agent service.

+- 3. On the Server Name area, right-click the resource name and click Failover Cluster Manager displays the Properties window. - 4.
+Click the Dependencies. - 5.
+Verify that the Resource field displays the listener's IP address.

+- 6. On the Other Resources area of the Failover Cluster Manager window, right-click the resource within the role and select Properties.
+Failover Cluster Manager displays the Properties window. - 7.
+Click the Dependencies - 8.
 Verify that the Resource field displays the listener name.
-Click Cancel to close this window. - 10.
-After adding the resource information, right-click the Service Group or Role, and point to Add a resource. - 11.
+Click Cancel to close this window.

+9. After verifying the resource information, right-click the Service Group or Role and point to Add a resource.
 Click on Generic Service.
-Failover Cluster Manager displays the New Resource Wizard. - 12.
-On the Select Service page, select the cluster service agent from the available list.
-The cluster service names are displayed in the format SQLcomplianceAgent\$[listener name] where [listener name] is a virtual SQL Server name. - 13.
-Click Next, continue following the wizard, and click Finish. - 14.
-On the Other Resources area of the Failover Cluster Manager window, right-click the SQLcomplianceAgent\$ [listener name], and Bring Online the resource. - 15.
-While the cluster service is online, right-click the SQLcomplianceAgent\$[listener name] cluster service, and click Properties. - 16.
-On the General tab verify that the Service Group or Role is added. - 17.
+Failover Cluster Manager displays the New Resource Wizard.

+10. On the Select Service page, select the SQLcompliance Agent service from the available list.
+The service name is displayed in the format SQLcomplianceAgent\$[listener name], where [listener name] is the SQL Server Availability Group Listener name previously registered into the SQLcompliance Cluster Configuration Console.

+- 11. Click Next, continue following the wizard, and click Finish. - 12.
+On the Other Resources area of the Failover Cluster Manager window, right-click the SQLcomplianceAgent\$ [listener name] and select Bring Online the resource.

+- 13. While the cluster service is online, right-click the SQLcomplianceAgent\$[listener name] cluster service and click Properties. - 14.
 On the Registry Replication tab, click Add.
 Failover Cluster Manager displays the Registry Key window.

 ⚠ The Registry Replication tab is not available in Windows Server 2012.

 If you are using Windows Server 2012, you must use the "Add-ClusterCheckpoint" PowerShell cmdlet to add the necessary setting.

 For more information, see Add ClusterCheckpoint.

-- 18. Type the specific registry path.
-To obtain the correct path, go to the IDERA Cluster Configuration Console and copy the Replicated Registry Key from the SQLcompliance Agent details. - 19.
-Click OK.
-The new root registry key appears in the Registry Replication tab of the Properties window. - 20.
-Close the Properties window by clicking OK.
+15. To obtain the correct path, go to the IDERA Cluster Configuration Console and copy the Replicated Registry Key from the SQLcompliance Agent details.

+16. Click OK and copy the registry key path back into the service properties window.
+The new root registry key appears in the Registry Replication tab of the Properties window.
+Click Apply and then OK to save changes.

-3. Add the Listener to SQL Compliance Manager
+3. Register the Availability Group Listener in SQL Compliance Manager